Moduli spaces of semiorthogonal decompositions in families: Moduli spaces of semiorthogonal decompositions

 This implies that

-Thus we see that already in the simplest of cases there is no chance of the space~$\sod_f$ being quasicompact.
+Thus we see that already in the simplest of interesting cases there is no chance of the space~$\sod_f$ being quasicompact.

-In Subsection~\ref{subsection:group-actions} we suggest how~$\sod_f$ should be equipped with an action of the braid group, induced by mutation of semiorthogonal decompositions.
+In \Cref{subsection:group-actions} we suggest how~$\sod_f^{\ell}$ can be equipped with an action of the braid group, encoding mutation of semiorthogonal decompositions.
 By transitivity of the braid group action on the set of exceptional collections of~$\derived^\bounded(\mathbb{P}_\bfk^1)$ this will imply that the quotient reduces to a single point (after we remove the trivial components). \end{example}

-As the following example\footnote{This example will be thoroughly investigated in \cite{Ishii-Okawa-Uehara}.} shows, in general the structure morphism \( \sod _{ f } \to U \) is not separated, not of finite type, let alone quasi-finite, even when restricted to connected components.
+As the following example\footnote{This example is developed in great detail in \cite{2107.03051}.} shows, the structure morphism $\sod_f \to U$ is in general not separated (nor of finite type), let alone quasifinite, even when restricted to connected components of~$\sod_f$.